Skip to main content

 • You’ll need to ‘Build teams’ and ‘Prepare to camp’ before you set off on your adventure.

 • During the event, adult volunteers will need to support, score, and mark each category of the competition, as well as supporting the football match.
-We recommend having two adults for every two teams – they need to be checked through the personal enquiry process and they need a valid disclosure too.
+We recommend having two adults for every two teams – they need to be checked through the personal enquiry process and they need a valid criminal record check too.

 • Everyone will need to bring a packed lunch to camp.
 They’ll prepare and cook their evening meal and their breakfast.